wickidie/defendingthedead-docs/docs/source/about/introduction.rst

 *The game start*

-You start to fortify you house and grap all your weapon to start defending your house.
+You start to fortify your house and grab all your weapon to start defending your house.